As summer approaches, many educators find themselves asking, “What in the heck am I going to do with myself for two whole months?”

 Additionally, Teachers Pay Teachers serves as a creative outlet for educators who like creating and sharing their unique curriculum content.

-Just spruce them up a bit for marketing purposes and viola!
+Just spruce them up a bit for marketing purposes and sell those bad boys!

-The great thing about Teachers Pay Teachers is that even after the school year starts, your store will continue to make money!
+The great thing about Teachers Pay Teachers is that even after the school year starts, your store continues to make money, passively!

 Simply go to the website, register (it’s FREE!), choose your interests, and then sign up for a few groups to attend.

 There are a wide variety of interests groups to explore.
 Choices range from language learning, dancing, hiking, business, wine lovers, bloggers, mom groups, etc.

 Attendance is usually free, but some groups do charge a small fee.

 What if none of the Meetups in your area interest you?

 For a small fee, you can start your own, and it’s relatively simple to do so.